 #2 – Batushka – Litourgyia

-Well, whoever said that Black Metal should not be stellar.
-Performed by an unknown bunch of Black Metal magicians and being thrown at us real late in the year, this is really the way this genre is meant to be played.
+Well, whoever said that Black Metal could not be stellar.
+Performed by an unknown bunch of Black Metal magicians and being thrown at us very late in the year.
+This is really the way this genre is meant to be played.
 That they shamelessly hunt in the backyard of the mighty Orthodox church is one of the juicier aspects of this production.
 But not really surprising, given that the Holy Church of the Nailed God is not quite getting along with the disciples of the Black Metal universe.
 I am getting back often to this blackened piece of rolling thunder.
-We will all watch out who the players are of this band in 2016.
+The RMR crew will continue to search for the real names of the members of this band in 2016.
 And of course, any new material they might elect to throw at us.
+Stay tuned.